pin3dev/42_Libft/README.md

 - `fclean`: Removes object files and the library (`libft.a`).
 - `re`: Recompiles the entire project.
 - `bonus`: Compiles the bonus part of the project.
+- `test`: Compiles the bonus part and runs the test written by [@alelievr](https://github.com/alelievr/libft-unit-test)

 To compile the library, simply run:
 ```bash